ibraheemalayan/Simple_Computer_Verilog_Part_1/README.md

 ## Modules

 * [CPU.v](./modules/CPU.v)
-verilog description of the CPU module in the system, can execute the 3 instructions
+CPU module that can execute the 3 instructions

 * [MEM.v](./modules/MEM.v)
-verilog description of a 256 byte memory (128 cells each is 2 bytes)
+a 256 byte memory (128 cells each is 2 bytes)

 * [CLK_GEN.v](./modules/CLK_GEN.v)
-verilog description of a sample clock generator that inverts the clock signal each 5 ns (full cycle is 10 ns)
+a sample clock generator that inverts the clock signal each 5 ns (full cycle is 10 ns)

 * [Test_Bench.v](./modules/Test_Bench.v)
 the test bench that connects the modules and is the top level file in the simulation